TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 The B17 FLYING FORTRESS : a.o. the EUROPEAN CHAMPIONSMODEL STAND-OFF SCALE '94+'95+'96+’99 (Europa Star Cup)

 The SHORT SUNDERLAND : a.o.
-WINNER EURO CUP SCALE-WATERFLYING '94.
+Runner-Up EUROPEAN CHAMPIONSHIPS STAND-OFF SCALE '92 (Europa Star Cup) and WINNER EURO CUP SCALE-WATERFLYING '94.

 The P-61 BLACK WIDOW : a.o. the EUROPEAN CHAMPIONSMODEL STAND-OFF SCALE 2000+2001 (Europa Star Cup)